Open dynamics of entanglement in mesoscopic bosonic systems: Full second-order evolution

 \section{Full second-order evolution}

-In the similar manner to the presented extended RSF approach, one could consider the full second-order evolution of the system.
-In such scenario one could consider reduction of the second-order observables to three reduced operators on single particle space:
+In a manner similar to the presented extended RSF approach, one could consider the full second-order evolution of the system.
+In such a scenario, one could consider reduction of the second-order observables to three reduced operators on single particle space: